HCH1/blog/blog Bali 1.md

 ### 03rd Aug 2019 : Nusa Penida Tour Itinerary :
 ![f4](https://github.com/HCH1/blog/blob/master/fig/bali4.png)
-- 06.30 – Pick up at The Pavilion Hotel Kuta and go to Sanur port
+- 06.30 – Pick up at The Pavilion Hotel Kuta and go to Sanur port 港口
 - 08.00 – Go to Nusa Penida by using Speedboat
 > 09.00 – Arrive at Nusa Penida and Start the tour
-- 10.00 – Visit Angel Billabong
+- 10.00 – Visit Angel Billabong 藍綠海
-- 11.00 – Visit Broken Beach
+- 11.00 – Visit Broken Beach 橋岩
-- 12.00 – Visit Kelingking Beach
+- 12.00 – Visit Kelingking Beach 恐龍嘴
 - 13.00 – Enjoy Lunch
 - 15.00 – Visit Crystal Bay
 - 17.00 – Go to sanur port by using speedboat